 Eliphalet’s interest in education continued and when opportunities to assist academic institutions arose, he was willing to help while continuing ministry to the Albany congregation.
 In 1804 Jonathan Maxcy resigned from the presidency of Union College in near-by Schenectady.
 Union began under the presidency of John Blair Smith, then briefly was led by Jonathan Edwards, Jr., and then Maxcy was president for a few years.
 He had been president of Rhode Island College when Nott was a student.
 Maxcy’s poor health led to his leaving wintery New York to become founding professor of South Carolina College (University of South Carolina).
 The condition of Union College when Nott became president has been expressed in The New York Times as “it was without funds, without library or philosophical apparatus, in debt, and disheartened” (Jan.
 30, 1866).
 Eliphalet took on the presidency and found Union burdened with considerable debt, and the first several years of his tenure were a struggle for survival.
 One method for obtaining funds came through the New York legislature which provided grants and allowed lotteries to be held.
 Nott and Union persevered with fiscal collapse of the college always a possibility, but through a combination of means he was able to put Union on a sound fiscal foundation.
 However, at one point during his presidency he was accused of mishandling funds, but a special committee appointed by the New York State Assembly reviewed the accounts and exonerated him.
 Under his presidency students were enabled to enjoy a greater measure of self-government and he introduced a science program that was offered along side the traditional classical curriculum.
 A stroke paralyzed him in 1859 forcing him to relinquish some duties, but he continued to preside at commencements until 1862.
 Eliphalet Nott died January 29, 1866.
 The funeral was held in First Church, Schenectady, with pastor of the church Jonathan Trumbull Backus leading the service.
 Nott was buried in the Vale Cemetery behind Union College.
 All in all, believe it or not, Eliphalet Nott was president of Union College for sixty-two years.
 It must be the longest tenure of any American university president.
 He was survived by his third wife, Urania E. Sheldon, whom he married August 8, 1842.
 He had one daughter, but she passed away earlier in his life.
 He and his second wife Gertrude (Peebles) Tibbitts, a widow, were married August 3, 1807.
 She passed away in 1840.

-In line with his educational interests, Nott was president of the American Association for the Advancement of Education in 1850.
-He started the science curriculum at Union College, so it is not surprising that he had interest in science in an area that currently is included in the engineering subjects of thermodynamics and heat transfer.
+In line with his educational interests, Nott served a parallel presidency for the Rensselaer Institute in Troy, 1829-1845.
+Rensselaer was founded to teach science and technology, which was right up Nott’s alley.
+He was president of the American Association for the Advancement of Education in 1850.
+He started the science curriculum at Union College, so it is not surprising he was interested in the subjects of thermodynamics and heat transfer.
 Eliphalet Nott invented the first stove for burning anthracite coal and developed improved flues for venting the products of combustion.
 Anthracite coal is a better fuel because it has more carbon content, burns cleaner, and produces greater heat energy.
 He received over twenty patents.

 Concerning his church work, he was moderator of the Presbytery of Albany when a particularly difficult case regarding a minister who was accused of plagiarism, building on another man’s foundation, and use of alcohol was adjudicated.
 He delivered the missions sermon at the meeting of the General Assembly of the Presbyterian Church in 1806, his passage was 1 Corinthians 15:58.
 He was also moderator of the General Assembly when it met in Albany in 1811.
 Nott did not deliver a retiring moderator’s sermon the next year because he was not in attendance.
 His publications include Miscellaneous Works of Eliphalet Nott (1810), Counsels to Young Men on the Formation of Character (1840), Ten Lectures on the Use of Intoxicating Liquors (1846), Lectures on Temperance (1847), Lectures on Biblical Temperance (1863), and finally, as edited by Taylor Lewis, The Resurrection of Christ: A Series of Discourses (1872).